 In regards to the disorders mentioned above, a speech and language pathologist can assist in finding ways to help your child communicate through cues or sign language.
 They can also address issues such as word formation, pronunciation, listening and vocabulary development.

-If your baby was harmed or injured after birth, contact our Pennsylvania birth injury lawyers at Handler, Henning & Rosenberg LLP.
+If your baby was harmed or injured after birth, contact our Pennsylvania birth injury lawyers at Handler, Henning & Rosenberg LLC.
 A birth injury may result in your child being diagnosed with cerebral palsy, which can lead to expensive medical bills.
 You shouldn’t have to pay for a health professional’s negligent actions.
 Contact us today to find out how we can help.

 Call (888) 498-3023 or contact us onlinefor a free consultation.